Abhishek ChaudharyAbhishek Chaudhary

 Where is Abhishek Chaudhary from?+

-Abhishek Chaudhary is based in New Delhi, India, where he grew up, cut his teeth in the local rock band circuit between 2009 and 2013, and has recorded, produced, and mastered his music across multiple studios in Delhi over the years.
+Abhishek Chaudhary is based in New Delhi, where he grew up, cut his teeth in the local rock band circuit between 2009 and 2013, and has recorded, produced, and mastered his music across multiple studios in Delhi over the years.
 He has played a hands-on role in setting up the acoustics, signal chain, and monitoring for several of those rooms to a gold-standard reference level.

 When did Abhishek Chaudhary start making music?+

 He started learning guitar at 15, began singing and composing around 17, first performed on stage at 18, and put his first original song out by 20.
-Between 2009 and 2013 he played in several rock bands around the Delhi music scene, then went fully solo in 2013 with his debut single, and has been releasing original Hindi and Urdu music as an independent artist ever since.
+Between 2009 and 2013 he played in several rock bands around the Delhi music scene, then went fully solo in 2013 with his debut single, and has been releasing original Hindi and Urdu music as a solo artist ever since.